BYUHPC/sci-comp-course/resources.md

 # Resources

-You're expected to come into the class with either some C++ experience or the ability to [pick up languages quickly](https://prirai.github.io/books/unix-koans.html#recruiter), so we don't teach programming in general or C++ specifically.
  This page is meant to bridge the gap between your skills and those required to thrive in the course.
 At its core, it's a glorified collection of links; the most helpful way to use it is to find what you're confused about and check out all the links in the relevant paragraph.